ahinchliff/emu_park/README.md

 8. Run `yarn deploy` to deploy the rest of the infrastructure.
 9. Connect to the database.
 Using the endpoint printed to the terminal, the username `root` and the password you specified in step 6.
 10. Run the script in `data/seed/mysql/APPLIED-01-schema.sql` replacing `[project_name]`.
+11. Create a DB user for the api.
+Something similar to `CREATE USER 'application'@'%' IDENTIFIED BY 'Password123'; GRANT SELECT, INSERT, DELETE ON [project_name].* TO application@'%';`

 ## Pulldown